Vector Design: a complete guide to tools, formats and workflows (2026)

 | Type | Vector | Raster |

-| Scalability | Infinite | Fixed |
+| Scalability | Infinite | Fixed resolution |

-| Performance | Lightweight | Heavier |
+| File size | Lightweight | Heavier |

-| Best use | Icons, logos | Photos |
+| Best use | Icons, logos, UI elements | Photos, complex imagery |

 How to vectorize an image

 Learning how to vectorize an image is one of the most common entry points into vector design.
+At a basic level, it means converting a raster image, a JPG or PNG, into a vector graphic made of editable paths.
+In practice, it's less about conversion and more about reconstruction.

-- Simplifying anchor points
+- Simplify anchor points to reduce unnecessary complexity

-One key takeaway from that workflow is that vectorization works best with the right kind of input.
-Images with clear shapes, strong contrast, and minimal noise tend to produce cleaner vectors.
-More complex images can still be vectorized, but they often require more cleanup and simplification.
-Another important principle is reducing complexity.
+Vectorization works best with the right kind of input.
+Images with clear shapes, strong contrast and minimal noise tend to produce cleaner vectors.
+More complex images , detailed photography, soft gradients, can still be vectorized, but require more manual cleanup and simplification.
+A good reference for this process is our detailed guide on vectorizing images with Linearity Curve, where the workflow is broken down step by step.

 Best vector software in 2026

 The tools you choose shape how you approach vector design.
-Some tools push you toward precision and control, others toward speed and experimentation.
+Some push you toward precision and control, others toward speed and experimentation.

 - Adobe Illustrator remains the most feature-rich option.
 It’s powerful, flexible, and capable of handling almost anything.
 But it also comes with a trade-off: complexity.
 For many designers, especially beginners, it can feel like you need to learn the tool before you can even start designing.